CMPrashanth/AI-Dungeon---The-Story-Master/README.md

 - **API Key Issues:**
   Ensure that the `GEMINI_API_KEY` is correctly set in the `.env` file as required by the project structure.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - [pyttsx3](https://github.com/nateshmbhat/pyttsx3) for providing text-to-speech functionality.
 - [Google Generative AI](https://cloud.google.com/generative-ai) for the story generation API.
-- Thanks to all contributors for making this immersive storytelling experience possible.